Dash-Industry-Forum/Dash-Industry-Forum.github.io/content/news/watermarking-final.md

-### DASH-IF Publishes Forensic A/B Watermarking Specification and Submits it for ETSI Publication
+### DASH-IF Publishes Forensic A/B Watermarking Specification as ETSI TS 104 002

 #### Introduction.
 In June 2023, DASH-IF published The DASH-IF A/B watermarking specification that is now available [here](https://dashif.org/guidelines/others/#dash-if-candidate-technical-specification-dash-if-forensic-a-b-watermarking).
+On August 28, 2023, this specification has been published by ETSI under DASH-IF's PAS (Publicly Available Specification) agreement with ETSI as [ETSI TS 104 002](https://www.etsi.org/deliver/etsi_ts/104000_104099/104002/01.01.01_60/ts_104002v010101p.pdf).

 #### Motivation
 Over-The-Top (OTT) distribution has fundamentally offset the trust model by popularizing open devices.
 This evolution has motivated an appetite for watermarking solutions operating on the server side to avoid embarking security-sensitive logics in the consumers’ devices.
 Server-side A/B forensic watermarking has been around for several years but requires the collaboration of several stakeholders.
 Encoder, packager, CDN, watermarking vendors have to work hand in hand to successfully deploy such a solution.
 Providing a common architecture, ensuring that integration is done once and then deployment gets simplified, is therefore key to nurture widespread adoption of such security solutions.